Arksine/moonraker/docs/installation.md

   Specifies the path to Moonraker's config file.
 The default location is `/home/<user>/moonraker.conf`.
 When using this option to modify an existing installation it is necessary to add `-f` as well.
+- `-z`:
+  Disables `systemctl` commands during install (ie: daemon-reload, restart).
+  This is useful for installations that occur outside of a standard environment where systemd is not running.

 When the script completes it should start both Moonraker and Klipper.
 In `/tmp/klippy.log` you should find the following entry: